eliagrady/boily/README.md

 ## Known issues

-- Sourcemaps are not working for Karma tests, and the coverage reports outputs wrong info.
-This is not an issue with Boily.
+- There are know issues with sourcemaps and Karma where all coverage tools are report wrong line numbers and code coverage.

 ## Q&A

 #### Why isn't rollup used as a preprocessor for Karma?

 Simply because Rollup doesn't support rewire.
-An there is no benefit in using it over Webpack.
+And there is no benefit in using it over Webpack.
 It could have solved an issue with Webpack and Karma, but the Istanbul plugin for rollup sucks big time.
 It's not a issue with the plugin itself.

 #### Why use Gulp?